ocirne23/Reflection-Entity-Component-System/README.md

 A system is a class which extends EntitySystem, systems can be added/removed runtime just like entities/components.

 	public class MovementSystem extends EntitySystem {
-		//Declare component mappers so you can retrieve components easily. private ComponentMapper<Position> positionMapper;
+		//Declare component mappers so you can retrieve components easily.
+Gets initialized
+		//when the system is added to a world. private ComponentMapper<Position> positionMapper;
 		private ComponentMapper<Velocity> velocityMapper;